 Table 5 shows the results of the modelling of multimodal combinations of all the packages.
-The place based packages are presented by SPOC area, as well combined model runs often generate slightly different results to the sum of the individual package model runs - this reflects the effects of overlapping benefits and, in some cases, benefits that are "more than the sum of their parts" or the converse where, for example, mass transit interventions may abstract demand from active travel, and vice versa.
+The place based packages are presented by SPOC area, as well as combined with "global" package interventions.
+The interventions will be delivered at different times.
+To combined model runs often generate slightly different results to the sum of the individual package model runs - this reflects the effects of overlapping benefits and, in some cases, benefits that are "more than the sum of their parts" or the converse where, for example, mass transit interventions may abstract demand from active travel, and vice versa.